James Baillie Fraser: India

 James' father had mortgaged the family estate to buy the sugar plantation in the West Indies.
 When sugar prices collapsed due to overproduction, they mortgaged the plantation and soon ran into debts.

 In early 1813 James set sail for India, hoping to set up a trade business in Calcutta to help pay off the family debts.
 His ship ran into a sandbank off Madras and he was finally able to reach Calcutta only in October.
 The trade venture did not do well and failed the next year.

 In January 1815 he went to join his brother William (assassinated in 1835 possibly at the behest of Shams-ud-Din, Nawab of Firozpur who believed that William prevented him from inheriting title and wealth) who was posted in Delhi.
 His brother was a Writer to the East India Company.
 His work in Delhi dealt with land survey and settlement and involved being out in the field and meeting people.

 William had demonstrated his excellence in Indian languages and customs and he maintained local artists to draw portraits in what is now called the "Company school" style.
 William was also a keen outdoorsman who went tiger hunting on foot.
 William had Indian mistresses or bibis although little is known about his children.
 He was also a close friend of James Skinner, a Scottish soldier born to a Rajput mother.
 Skinner raised the cavalry regiment known after him as Skinner's Horse and James was later to write a memoir on his life.

 Around the time that James visited, William had been appointed to work as a political agent in the Nepal war.
 Fascinated by the hilly country where they finally met, James began to sketch the scenery of the Himalayan region.
 He later travelled the region, seeking the source of the rivers Yamuna and Ganga.
 James found that he was not good with human figures and decided to learn from portraits made of Gurkhas by the native artists (especially one named Lalljee) employed by his brother.
 In 1820 several of these aquatints were printed as Views in the Himala Mountains.

 In 1816 James returned to Calcutta and joined a partner in shipping business.
 He also took more interest in art and worked with professional artists William Havell (1782–1857) and George Chinnery (1744–1852).
 In 1826 he published Views of Calcutta and its Environs.
-He travelled west to Bombay, and then accompanied the East India Company officer Andrew Jukes to Persia, sailing to Bushahr and then on to Tehran, and finally reached London in 1823.
+He travelled west to Bombay, and then accompanied the East India Company officer Andrew Jukes to Persia, sailing to Bushehr and then on to Tehran, and finally reached London in 1823.

 Jukes died on the way at Esfahan in 1821.
 During this journey Fraser sketched and kept a diary, published as Narrative of a Journey into Khorasan in the Years 1821 and 1822 (1825) and Travels and Adventures in the Persian Provinces of the Southern Banks of the Caspian Sea (1826).

 In 1823 he married Jane, daughter of Alexander Fraser Tytler, Lord Woodhouselee, a sister of the historian Patrick Fraser Tytler.